dhawalhost/nqjson/BENCHMARK_SETUP.md

 ## Best Practices

 ### For Library Users
-- ✅ Just use `go get github.com/dhawalhost/njson`
+- ✅ Just use `go get github.com/dhawalhost/nqjson`
 - ✅ No need to install gjson/sjson
-- ✅ All njson features work out of the box
+- ✅ All nqjson features work out of the box

 ### For Contributors
 - ✅ Run `make bench-install-deps` once